 On a typical evening, an average Christian may sit and watch television for 3 hours, but only read the Bible for 3 mintues.
 Is it any wonder many lack spiritual maturity?
 Many Christians are more faithful to magazines, newspapers, blogs than to the Word of God.
 What would happen within our churches if Christians committed themselves equally to studying God's Word and praying each day?
 It would definitely change their lives and the lives of those around them.

 Our physical bodies need nourishment daily as well as the need for spiritual nourishment.
 The Bible is a mirror.
 The Bible shows us the things in our lives that we need to correct so that we will look like the image of God.
 It fine tunes our character and integrity to the likenss of our Heavenly Father.

 The goal is not for us to get through the Scriptures.
 The goal is for the Scriptures to get through us.... ~John Orteberg~

 One writer puts it this way, "Keep looking into the mirror, until you no longer see yourself, but all that you see is Christ.

-I encourage you today to get rid of the junk food and fill up on the nutrition of God's Word.
+Be encouraged today to get rid of the junk food and fill up on the nutrition of God's Word.
 He is so awesome.
+He never ceases to AMAZE me.
 His Word encourages and offers answers to the challenges we face in this life.